Our Facilities and Services

 Diffraction and Imaging

 We have now purchased a Rigaku Oxford Diffraction SuperNova A S2 single crystal diffractometer with both Cu and Mo X-Ray sources, fitted with an ATLAS detector, and with variable temperature capabilities between 80K and 500K.
-We currently look forward to its delivery and installation in January 2016.

 We have a range of powder X-ray Diffractometers for various applications: